ivx/serverless-workshop/README.md

     }
   }
 ```
+* Update static/indxex.html with your api gateway address
+* Deploy all via `serverless deploy`

 ## Part 6 - Add monitoring to our functions through Cloudwatch / XRay
 * Add tracing to our functions